AnthonyCostanzo/RoboFriends/README.md

-Express app that utilizies react and redux to create a fun single paged application
+Express app that utilizies react and redux to create a fun single paged application.
+Implemented with circleci and docker